 Expertise and Public Engagement

-My research in currently divided between the interaction of sea power and national strategy in the Twentieth century and the history of intelligence organisations and government in the era of the World Wars.
-Currently I am working on a monograph dealing with German naval intelligence between 1919 and 1945.
+His research in currently divided between the interaction of sea power and national strategy in the Twentieth century and the history of intelligence organisations and government in the era of the World Wars.
+Currently he is working on a monograph dealing with German naval intelligence between 1919 and 1945.
 This will serve as the basis for further projects on the use of information in policy and decision-making in and by the Third Reich.
-Other areas I am currently working on include naval signals intelligence, power projection and fleet operations.
+Other areas he is currently working on include naval signals intelligence, power projection and fleet operations.